Asymptotic analysis of high order soliton for the Hirota equation: Darboux transformation and the corresponding Riemann-Hilbert representation

-Based on the method in \cite{Deniz-JNS-2019,Deniz-arXiv-2019}, we can unite the dispersion term by defining the following sectional holomorphic matrix function which solves the following RHP: \begin{rhp} Define $D_0\in \mathbb{C}$ be a disk centered at the origin containing $\lambda_1$ in its interior.
+Based on the method in \cite{Deniz-JNS-2019,Deniz-arXiv-2019}, we can define the following sectional holomorphic matrix function which solves the following RHP: \begin{rhp} Define $D_0\in \mathbb{C}$ be a disk centered at the origin containing $\lambda_1$ in its interior.
 Find a unique $2\times 2$ matrix function satisfying the following properties: \begin{itemize} \item \textbf{Analyticity}: $\mathbf{\widetilde{M}}^{[N]}(\lambda; x, t)$ is analytic for $\lambda\in \mathbb{C}\setminus \partial D_{0}$, and it takes continuous boundary values from the interior and exterior of $\partial D_0$. \item \textbf{Jump condition}: The boundary values on the jump contour $\partial D_0$ are related as

-\item \textbf{Normalization}: $\mathbf{\widetilde{M}}^{[N]}(\lambda; x, t)=\mathbb{I}+O(\lambda^{-1})$. \end{itemize} \end{rhp} In RHP \ref{rhp-TM}, we construct two sectional analytic matrices $\mathbf{M}^{[N]}(\lambda; x, t)$, and the jump matrix exist in a big circle and all spectral parameters are involved in the circle.
+\item \textbf{Normalization}: $\mathbf{\widetilde{M}}^{[N]}(\lambda; x, t)=\mathbb{I}+O(\lambda^{-1})$. \end{itemize} \end{rhp} In RHP \ref{rhp-TM}, we construct two sectional analytic matrices $\mathbf{M}^{[N]}(\lambda; x, t)$, and the jump matrix exist in a big circle and the parameter is involved in the circle.
 The classical RHP without reflection coefficients can be constructed by two sectional analytic matrices in and out of two small circle centered at $\lambda_1$ and $\lambda_1^*$, as shown in Fig.\ref{fig:jump}.

 So we can construct another RHP with the jump in Fig.\ref{fig:jump}. \begin{lemma} For the Darboux matrix $\mathbf{T}_{N}(\lambda; x, t)$ with $n_1=N$, two analytic matrices can be constructed as follows: